wallarm/product-documentation/docs/latest/admin-en/configure-statistics-service.md

     *   `mod_time`: Unix time of the last update of the proton.db file.
     *   `fname`: path to the proton.db file.
 * `startid`: randomly-generated unique ID of the filtering node.
+* `timestamp`: time when the last incoming request was processed by the node (in the [Unix Timestamp](https://www.unixtimestamp.com/) format).
+* `split.clients`: main statistics on each [tenant](../installation/multi-tenant/overview.md).
+If the multitenancy feature is not activated, the statistics is returned for the only tenant (your account) with the static value `"client_id":null`.
+* `split.clients.applications`: main statistics on each [application](../user-guides/settings/applications.md).
+Parameters that are not included into this section returns the statistics on all applications.

 The data of all counters is accumulated from the moment NGINX is started.
 If Wallarm has been installed in a ready-made infrastructure with NGINX, the NGINX server must be restarted to start Wallarm.